*Updated May 31, 2019*

 On top of wide-ranging electricity rates, the cost of insurance can also be higher since these vehicles are new technology and insurers are still figuring out the appropriate costs of insuring them.
 Then, EV drivers need to make considerations for how they will charge their vehicles at home since many require specially installed chargers at a cost of $500-1,500.

 With extra expenses for EVs that wouldn’t usually apply to gasoline vehicles, perhaps it is fair to reimburse at the same rate.
-More specific policies in the U.S. regarding this issue could go a long way towards solving the chicken-or-egg problem currently facing companies that provide cars for their employees.
+More specific policies in the U.S. regarding this issue could go a long way towards solving the chicken-or-egg problem currently facing companies without a standard mileage rate for electric cars that provide electric cars for their employees.
 Many companies are hesitant to purchase EV cars because there aren’t policies in place concerning EVs and there aren’t enough charging stations; there aren’t policies or charging stations because there aren’t enough EVs on the road to warrant producing such policies and investing in more charging stations.

 One solution does seems to be close at hand, however.
 A June 2017 news report found that new technology to support charging EVs as they drive could be close at hand.
 Details are in a video by Aban Infrastructure: